Course Details

 Length & Format

-Held in person at the O'ahu Country Club and Hawaii Medical Research Centre in Honolulu, Hawaii.
+Held in person at the Hawaii Medical Research Centre in Honolulu, Hawaii.

-Includes lecture, block grafting workshop on models, and dissection and various implant and bone graft-related procedures on cadavers.
+Includes lecture on surgical anatomy and dissection and various implant and bone graft-related procedures on cadavers.

 Dates & CE Credits